============================================================================

 side : Overlap side between two images.

-overlap_position : Position of the window in the first
+overlap_position : Position of the horizontal middle of the window

 """